Are you still losing despite doing everything correctly? Then you might want to check these five deadly Os of trading:

 Remember, to be a good trader, you must always stick to your plan and know that when your position passes through your plan, it’s no longer valid.

-Never let greed and excitement get on you.
+Never let greed and excitement get to you.

 Okay, so you now know the five deadly Os when you're trading forex.
 You can fight them with discipline and mental toughness.
 In the next lesson, you'll learn the best tips when you're new to forex trading.